sevelev-ens/Interlinear-Bible-helper-try1/Readme.md

-First try to generate translator's intergloss helper files.
+My first try to generate translator's intergloss helper files.

 The file `bible.tex` includes the lexicon definitions `lexicon.tex` (to be continuously changed), the definitions of the books' names `booknames.tex` and the actual content of every verse `words.tex`.